Top 25 Quilting Blogs of 2017

 Another great year is in this books when it comes to quilting.
 FaveQuilts loved sharing projects throughout the year, from both older but beloved to newer designs, as well as tips and tricks for quilters of all skill levels.
 This year, we decided to make a list of the Top 25 Quilting Blogs of 2017.
 These are most popular design blogs featured on FaveQuilts this year.

-Every year we compile a list of the top 100 projects featured on the site and these bloggers all have at least one project in that list, but they also always offer the best designs and advice for quilters, which makes them the best in the community.
+Every year we compile a list of the top 100 projects featured on the site and these bloggers all have at least one project in that list, but they also always offer the finest designs and advice for quilters, which makes them the best quilt blogs in the community.

 Take a look at the list of top quilt blogs based on reader’s response this year.
 They are listed in alphabetical order, with a little bit about them and a link to their page.
 Be sure to keep an eye on these folks for some of the best and unique designs, ideas, and inspiration for quilts and sewing.